payola/Payola/docs/user_guide.md

 - **Property URI** - A URI of the property, e.g. `http://dbpedia.org/ontology/populationTotal`.
 - **Operator** - An operator - `<`, `>`, `=`, ... (see the *Value* parameter below for details).
 - **Value** - The value for the property to be compared to, e.g. `20000000`.
 These three parameters get combined to create a `FILTER` statement in the SPARQL query - with the examples provided, this plugin gets translated to this part of the resulting SPARQL query: `FILTER (?v > 20000000)`.
+Note that if the value should be handled as a string, it needs to be wrapped in quotes (e.g. `"John Doe"`).

 ##### Ontological Filter